M577 command post carrier: Chassis and hull

 The M577 shares the chassis, lower hull and running gear from the M113 upon which it is based.
 The hull sides from the engine firewall to the rear cargo ramp were extended by 25.25 in for a maximum headroom in the rear compartment of 74.75 in, allowing operators to perform duties standing up.
-On the roof the commander's cupola of the M113 APC has been replaced with circular hatch similar to the driver's hatch, and the large rectangular hatch over the troop compartment has been dispensed with.
+On the roof, the commander's cupola of the M113 APC has been replaced with circular hatch similar to the driver's hatch, and the large rectangular hatch over the troop compartment was removed.
 There is no external weapons stations fitted to the M577, although most vehicles were fitted with an internal rifle rack.

 Electrical system

-Mounted to the front of the raised upper hull, centrally located to the right of the driver's hatch, is a 4.2 kW 28V 150A gasoline auxiliary power unit (generator) that provides power to the M577/M1068's auxiliary equipment (dependent upon variant as specified below) without the vehicle's main engine running.
+Mounted to the front of the raised upper hull, centrally located to the right of the driver's hatch, is a 4.2 kW 28V 150A gasoline auxiliary power unit generator, that provides power to the M577/M1068's auxiliary equipment, dependent upon variant as specified below, without the vehicle's main engine running.
 The unit can be used to power two vehicles, and can be removed from its mounting basket using a lifting davit located on the vehicle's roof and operated from within or alongside the vehicle using a 50 ft extension cable.

 As part of the A3 upgrade, a more powerful 5.0 kW unit was fitted.
-Unlike the previous gasoline-fuelled unit, the new unit operates on diesel fuel providing more hours of operation on an equivalent fuel load.
+Unlike the previous gasoline-fuelled unit, the new unit operates on diesel fuel, providing more hours of operation on an equivalent fuel load.

 Interior

-The single 80 gallon internal fuel tank of the M113 (located at the rear left) is replaced by two 60 gallon tanks (thus providing a greater operating range than a M113) located each side near the rear, which also serve as the base for fold-out tables.
+The single 80 gallon internal fuel tank of the M113, located at the rear left, is replaced by two 60 gallon tanks, located each side near the rear, providing a greater operating range than a M113.
+They also serve as the base for fold-out tables.
 Radios are usually fitted along the left wall, as well as the front of the right wall.
 Map boards are usually fitted along the walls, along with additional storage facilities for maps and code books etc.

 Overhead dome lights were fitted within the rear compartment.
-A personal heater is located at the front right of the compartment, which also serves as an equipment heater in Arctic and winter operations.
+A personal heater is located at the front right of the compartment, which serves as an equipment heater in Arctic and winter operations.

 A 5-man bench seat could be fitted to either or both sides of the rear compartment, although in some vehicles no seating was fitted whatsoever.
-The rearward-facing seat on the commander's station was also dispensed with.
-For the M1068 inward-facing individual seats for two operators replaced the bench seat.
+The rearward-facing seat on the commander's station was removed.
+For the M1068, inward-facing individual seats for two operators replaced the bench seat.
 Further folding tables and chairs are often carried, stowed while the vehicle is in transit.